terezavanickova08/Thesis-outline/README.md

 ### Outline
 - Authentic diary
-- The village from which Blažej Homola will buy some books.
+- Comunication with born village of Blažej Homola - they will buy some books
 - Analysis of the Rajhradice village
 - Creating advertismet for the book in this village
 - Research - find simmilar and rival products